VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 lspconfig.sumneko_lua.setup({})
 ```

-Right now this is all I have to say about `nvim-lsp-installer`.
+Right now this is all I have to say about `mason.nvim`.
 If you want to know more about it you'll have read their documentation.

 ## Conclusion